CU-CloudCollab/aws-manage-lifecycles/README.md

 # aws-manage-lifecycles

 This repo contains Node.js functionality to manage lifecycles of AWS EC2 and RDS instances using policies specified in tags.
-Supplemental scripts create and upload the code into AWS Lambda and schedule it to run hourly.
+A CloudFormation template creates all of the resources requried for running the Lambda function.
+Supplemental scripts upload the code to an S3 bucket, update the Lambda function with new code, and invokes the Lambda functionally.

 The idea is to create one Lambda function in your AWS account that runs at 5 minutes after each hour and scans EC2 and RDS instances tagged with a lifecycle policy.
 When it finds such instances it takes action to implement the policy.
 E.g., starting instances to fulfill a daily on/off cycle.

 This functionality does not launch new instances.
-It can terminate EC2 instances (not RDS instances), if desired, but it operates only on instances that exist and are in a "running" or "stopped" state.
+It can terminate EC2 instances (but not RDS instances), if desired, but it operates only on instances that exist and are in a "running" or "stopped" state.

 When stopping RDS instances, a snapshot will be created after the instance is stopped.
 Future enhancements to this system could make this more configurable.